-Tropical deforestation is the second largest source of human-caused carbon emissions after fossil fuel combustion (van der Werf et al., 2016), and represents one of the primary obstacles to achieving global emission reduction targets (Harris et al., 2021).
+Tropical deforestation is the second largest source of human-caused carbon emissions after fossil fuel combustion (van der Werf, 2016), and represents one of the primary obstacles to achieving global emission reduction targets (Harris et al., 2021).
 Deforestation also has serious local consequences, including biodiversity loss (Giam, 2017), higher temperatures and associated health complications (Zeppetello et al., 2020; Lawrence and Vandecar, 2015), and reductions in agricultural productivity (Leite-Filho et al., 2021).

 In this paper, we quantify the degree to which landholders intervene in local politics to shape land use and deforestation in the Brazilian Amazon.
-We focus on three channels: (i) politicians' self-interest, (ii) patronage, i.e., rewarding campaign donors through favors or special treatment, and (iii) interest group influence.
-To assess (i) and (ii), we measure whether landholders use the power of mayoral office to increase deforestation or overcome barriers to adopting higher-value agriculture on their own properties, or reward campaign donors by enabling these outcomes on donors' properties.
-To assess (iii), we measure how
+Specifically, we measure whether landholders use the power of mayoral office to increase deforestation or overcome barriers to adopting higher-value agriculture on their own properties, or reward campaign donors by enabling these outcomes on donors' properties.
+At the municipal-level, we measure how election of a mayor who holds land or receives campaign donations from landholders affects local governance, land use, and environmental outcomes.